The Aiki Shrine

 ASU NOW – The ASU Fundraising Campaign

-Continuing and growing the legacy of the Aiki Shrine is a significant and ongoing challenge.
+Continuing and growing the legacy of the Aiki Shrine is a significant undertaking.
 The ASU is announcing ASU NOW, an evergreen fundraising campaign to support the maintenance of the Aiki Shrine, and to create a sustainable foundation to support special facets of the ongoing mission of the ASU.

 The ASU has been established as a 501(c)(3) charitable organization, and has established the Craig Eddy Foundation as the repository for all charitable contributions.
 All donations to ASU and the Foundation can be tax deductible.
 Your contributions declare your commitment as a member and supporter of the Aikido Schools of Ueshiba.
 Please consider making a contribution to the future of ASU and Aikido, and the shared vision of O Sensei and Saotome Sensei for bringing harmony to the world.

-Make a charitable donation to the ASU Foundation by personal or cashier’s check sent to:
+Make a charitable donation to the ASU Foundation by personal or cashier’s check made out to “ASU” and sent it to:

 Add an amount to your annual ASU membership dues; talk to your Dojo Cho to make sure your contribution is noted.